Our Philosophy at the Menopause Center:

 This approach starts with a consult with Dr. Melinda Hall, an experienced gynecologist and menopause practitioner who is considered an expert in female sexual dysfunction.
 First, we balance your hormones and make sure the vagina is as healthy as possible, then, if needed and desired, we progress to advanced procedures for sexual health.

-This minimally invasive technique will make your vaginal walls tighter, restore tone to your tissue, increase blood flow and most importantly boost your sexual pleasure.
+These laser treatments use a minimally invasive technique will make your vaginal walls tighter, restore tone to your tissue, increase blood flow and most importantly boost your sexual pleasure.
 All of these beneficial factors may increase your lubrication and strengthen the supporting ligament surrounding your bladder and urethra to reduce symptoms of stress urinary incontinence.

 Vaginal PRP Rejuvenation…